 Born Arthur Flegenheimer in 1901, this Jewish-American mobster was making money in the numbers rackets and bootlegging, dangerous and competitive pursuits in the 1920’s and 1930’s.
-Schultz engaged in gang wars with the likes of Legs Diamond and may have been responsible for the murder of mobster Arthur Rothstein.
+Schultz engaged in gang wars with the likes of Legs Diamond and may have been responsible for the murder of mobster Arnold Rothstein.
 Hounded by US Attorney and future Presidential candidate, Thomas Dewey, Schultz ignored orders from mob boss Lucky Luciano and “The Commission” to avoid attacking Dewey.
 Schultz attempted to have Dewey killed anyway in 1935, but was killed first by the “Commission” (Mafia leaders) in order to avoid opening a full blown war with the government.
 Schultz and a pair of his henchmen were gunned down in a restaurant by a pair of assassins from the infamous “Murder Incorporated.”
 Schultz took 22 agonizing hours to die from his abdominal wounds.

 5. “Bugsy” Siegel, 1947.